« Back to Training Videos

 Tracking time is a critical part of project management.
 It provides you with valuable data about the amount of effort required to complete your work, which in turn allows you to estimate future work more accurately.
 Time tracking data can also be used to feed your payroll and client billing systems.

 Timesheets are fully integrated with your LiquidPlanner workspace.
 They allow your team to track actual hours worked against any task, event, or milestone.
-As time is tracked, tasks' remaining effort estimates are decremented and the schedule is updated.
+As time is tracked, a task's remaining effort estimate is decremented, which updates the schedule.

-Each workspace member has a personal timesheet, while workspace managers can also review and export timesheet data for all members.
+Each workspace member has a personal timesheet.
+Workspace managers can review and export timesheet data for all members.

 The Pin feature allows you to keep a selected task on your timesheet every week.
-Since pinned tasks stay near the top of your timesheet, they can be useful as a reminder to track time on certain tasks.
+Since pinned tasks stay on your timesheet until you take them off, they can be useful as a reminder to track time on certain tasks.
 Here are some reasons you might want to pin a task: